Our Experience Shipping Our RV (+ Tips for Hiring an RV Transport Company)

 My RV and all my stuff made it safely to its destination both times I used uShip.com.

-But I learned from that experience and was able to pick a better RV hauler the second time, and our second experience having our fifth wheel transported restored my faith in uShip.com to the point that I do recommend the service to other RV owners.
+But I learned from that experience and picked a better RV hauler the second time around.
+Our second experience transporting our RV restored my faith in uShip.com to the point that I do recommend the service to other RV owners.

 Our First Time Shipping Our RV

-The first time my husband and I shipped our fifth wheel was when we moved it from a mobile home park where we had been living stationary in Kansas City, Kansas, to an RV park in Aubrey, Texas.
+The first time my husband and I shipped our fifth wheel was when we moved from Kansas to Texas.

-Our plan was to have our RV picked up early in the morning, then drive in our car along with our RV to the RV park in Texas, arriving sometime in the afternoon.
+Our plan was to have our RV picked up early in the morning and drive in our car following the RV.
 That was not how things ended up.

 Let’s start with the good:

-• The person who delivered our fifth wheel was a legitimate RV transport driver, with the proper equipment and licensing and years of experience hauling RVs.
+• The person who delivered our fifth wheel was a legitimate RV transport driver.
+He had the proper equipment, licensing, and years of experience hauling RVs.

-• RV was delivered exactly where we wanted it, and it was parked in the way we wanted it parked.
+• The RV was delivered where we wanted it and was parked the way we wanted it.

-• None of our belongings were lost or damaged except for some wine glasses that slid off an under-cabinet rack and broke because I forgot to secure them properly (not the driver’s fault).
+• None of our belongings were lost or damaged.
+(Except for some wine glasses that I forgot to secure properly!)

 And now the bad: